inaturalist/inatVisionAPI/README.md

 `pip install pillow-simd` if you only have SSE4, or `CC="cc -mavx2" pip install pillow-simd` if you have AVX2.
 I saw a significant increase in performance from pillow to pillow-simd with SSE4, less of an increase for AVX2. otherwise, install pillow from pip: `pip install pillow`

-tensorflow seems to want to compile against your system copy of numpy regardless of the virtualenv, so if you see stupid errors like `ImportError: numpy.core.multiarray failed to import`, try running `deactivate` to get out the virtualenv, then `pip install -U numpy` or somesuch to update your system copy of numpy.
+tensorflow seems to want to compile against your system copy of numpy on OS X regardless of the virtualenv, so if you see stupid errors like `ImportError: numpy.core.multiarray failed to import`, try running `deactivate` to get out the virtualenv, then `pip install -U numpy` or somesuch to update your system copy of numpy.
 Then `source inatvision-venv/bin/activate` to get back in your virtualend and try again.

-Some performance data from my 15" MBP, 2.5GHz i7:
+Some performance data from a 15" MBP, 2.5GHz i7:

 | task               | pip tensorflow | compiled tensorflow | compiled tensorflow + pillow-simd |
 | ------------------ | -------------- | ------------------- | --------------------------------- |